Mmeso1/Learnable/README.md

 ## Difference between git and github

-- git is a popular version control system for tracking changes, who made those changes and coding colaboration while github is a code hosting platform for version control nad collaboration letting one work with others on projects from anywhere.
+- git is a popular version control system for tracking changes, who made those changes and coding colaboration while github is a code hosting platform for version control and collaboration letting one work with others on projects from anywhere.

 ## Github alternatives